There are some ASX shares that a number of brokers like and have rated as ‘buys’

 With that in mind, these ASX shares are liked by more than one broker.
 Of course, this still isn’t a guarantee of success – they could all be herding together.

-The ASX share is liked by at least three brokers right now.
+Reject Shop is currently liked by at least three brokers.

 The discount retail ASX share is a business that is currently going through a turnaround phase by working on lowering the company’s costs.

 The company said that it’s considering closing down some shops where the rental costs are more than the benchmark.
 Reject Shop will likely close those stores if the landlord isn’t willing to lower the rental costs.

 Another way that Reject Shop has been trying to lower costs is by decreasing the number of SKUs (stock keeping units) that it sells.
 In other words, it’s trying to reduce the number of different products that it sells.
 By doing this, it’s increasing its sales per SKU, increasing the company’s buying power and ensuring better product availability for customers.